DanB1998/StockMarket/README.md

 ### The main content

 The main content is laid out using bootstraps grid system.
 I used this as I thought it was the easiest way to structure a website that is trying to teach a user something.
+This also keeps the website fully responsive when it is scaled down and allows for structure when viewed on smaller devices.

 ### Tiles